Taraxacum officinale: Ecology

 It is considered a noxious weed in some jurisdictions, and is considered to be a nuisance in residential and recreational lawns in North America.
 It is also an important weed in agriculture and causes significant economic damage because of its infestation in many crops worldwide.

 T. officinale can serve as an indicator plant for soil potassium and calcium, as the plant favours soils with relatively low concentrations of calcium, but favours soils with relatively high concentrations of potassium.

-The dandelion is a common colonizer of disturbed habitats, both from wind blown seeds and seed germination from the seed bank.
+The dandelion is a common colonist of disturbed habitats, both from wind blown seeds and seed germination from the seed bank.
 The seeds remain viable in the seed bank for many years, with one study showing germination after nine years.
 This species is a somewhat prolific seed producer, with 54 to 172 seeds produced per head, and a single plant can produce more than 5,000 seeds a year.
 It is estimated that more than 97,000,000 seeds/hectare could be produced yearly by a dense stand of dandelions.
 When released, the seeds can be spread by the wind up to several hundred meters from their source.
 The seeds are also a common contaminant in crop and forage seeds.
 The plants are adaptable to most soils and the seeds are not dependent on cold temperatures before they will germinate but they need to be within the top 2.5 cm of soil.
 Dandelions can also regenerate themselves from fragments of taproot.

 T. officinale is food for the caterpillars of several Lepidoptera (butterflies and moths), such as the tortrix moth Celypha rufana.
 See also List of Lepidoptera that feed on dandelions.

-Even though dandelion pollen is of poor nutritional quality for honey bees, they readily consume it, and it can be an important source of nutritional diversity in heavily managed monocultures such as that of blueberries.
+Even though dandelion pollen is of poor nutritional quality for honey bees, they readily consume it, and it can be an important source of nutritional diversity in heavily managed monocultures such as that of blueberries, or in early spring, as one of the first flowers to bloom.
 Honey bees have not been shown to lower their pollination activity on nearby fruit crops when foraging on dandelions.

 While not in bloom, this species is sometimes confused with others, such as Chondrilla juncea, that have similar basal rosettes of foliage.
 Another plant, sometimes referred to as fall dandelion, is very similar to dandelion, but produces "yellow fields" later.
 Its blooms resemble some of the species of Sonchus, but are larger.

-Dandelion thrives in conditions of elevated carbon dioxide, growing to a higher biomass and producing a larger number of viable seeds.
-Therefore, it is anticipated that dandelion will become more competitive and widespread as atmospheric carbon dioxide levels increase.
+The dandelion thrives in conditions of elevated carbon dioxide, growing to a higher biomass and producing a larger number of viable seeds.
+Therefore, it is anticipated that the dandelion will become more competitive and widespread as atmospheric carbon dioxide levels increase.

+It is increasingly being recognised in its native regions as an excellent wildflower for attracting pollinating insects and birds that feed on the seeds.
+In one study, it ranked as the fourth most important pollen source, after willow, meadowsweet and blackberry.